shwezhu/shwezhu.github.io/content/post/golang/basics/001-basics.md

 NOTE: Here I call it **value size** not type size, this word is important, `var a int`, `a` is a **variable/value** whose type is `int`, and the size of this variable/value is 1 word on my arm64 cpmputer its size is 8 bytes.

-### 2.2.
-How the size of a struct value is calculated?
+## 5. how the size of a struct value is calculated?

 The size of a value means how many bytes the [direct part](https://go101.org/article/value-part.html) of the value will occupy in memory.
 The indirect underlying parts of a value don't contribute to the size of the value.